 The bar for units from multiplying machine of Bollée

-After the invention of his remarkable calculating machine Bollée turned his efforts to building cars and to organize races.
+After the invention of his remarkable calculating machine Bollée turned his efforts to building cars and organizing races.
 He founded the company Léon Bollée Automobiles in 1895 in Le Mans.
 Now Bollée is known primarily as the founder of the world known car race Le Mans 24 hours.